aleph2c/miros/doc/recipes.rst

       status = return_status.HANDLED
     else:
       status = return_status.SUPER
-      chart.temp.fun = self.c
+      self.temp.fun = self.c
     return status

 Another way to pass an event out to your parent state is to handle the event in the ``if-elif`` clause, then return ``return_status.UNHANDLED`` to the event processor.
-When it sees that your state method couldn't handle the event it will call it again to find it's parent state and then call that parent state method with the event you wanted to trickle outward.
+When it sees that your state method couldn't handle the event it will call it again to find it's parent state and then call that parent state method with the event that you want to trickle outward in your diagram.

 .. code-block:: python
   :emphasize-lines: 12